 Figure X.2-1: Workflow Definition sample process flow

 A telemonitoring process produces many documents and each of these documents is referenced in related tasks of the Workflow Document.
-Figure X.2-2 and Table X.2-1, outlines the documents needed as input and output for each task.
+Figure X.2-2 and Table X.2-1, outlines the documents neded as input and output for each task.

 Figure X.2-2: Input and Output Documents of each task